Wage Garnishment | Employee Rights

 Contact an Arizona Employment Law Attorney Today

-At Phillips Dayes Law Firm PC, our staff has experience in all areas of Arizona employment law.
+Our staff has extensive experience in employment law cases.
 In providing our high-quality legal services, we take the time to get to know or clients in an effort to best meet their needs.

 Our employment law lawyers are committed to seeking justice and protecting the rights of Arizona residents.
 We urge you to contact our firm as soon as possible if you believe that your claims are being wrongfully garnished.

-For more information about wage garnishment limits in Arizona, including the procedures that employers must follow in carrying out wage garnishment order, please complete the Free Case Review form on this page to contact our employment law attorneys right away.
+For more information about wage garnishment limits in Arizona, including the procedures that employers must follow in carrying out wage garnishment order, contact us for a free consultation by phone: 1-800-706-3000 .
+No fees to start your case.
+No fees unless we win your case.